temporalio/documentation/docs/cloud/tcld/namespace/search-attributes/add.md

   - tcld
 ---

-The `tcld namespace update search-attributes add` command adds custom [Search Attributes](/concepts/what-is-a-search-attribute) to a Namespace in Temporal Cloud.
+The `tcld namespace search-attributes add` command adds custom [Search Attributes](/concepts/what-is-a-search-attribute) to a Namespace in Temporal Cloud.

-`tcld namespace update search-attributes add --search-attribute <value>`
+`tcld namespace search-attributes add --search-attribute <value>`

+Alias: `a`

 The following modifiers control the behavior of the command.